giantswarm/docs/src/content/ui-api/gsctl/list-nodepools.md

 ---
 linkTitle: list nodepools
 title: "'gsctl list nodepools' command reference"
-description: "The 'gsctl list nodepools' command shows a list of all node pools in a workload cluster."
+description: The 'gsctl list nodepools' command shows a list of all node pools in a workload cluster.
 weight: 150
 menu:
   main: